mkschulz9/go-playing-agent/README.md

 ## Assignment #2: 5x5 Go Playing Agent

 Welcome to the repository for Assignment #2 for CSCI-561, USC's Foundations of Artificial Intelligence graduate course.
-This project implements a 5x5 Go playing agent using a modified Monte Carlo Tree Search algorithm.
+This project implements a 5x5 Go playing agent using a modified Monte Carlo Tree Search Algorithm.

 ---